IBM/DataStage/RemoteEngine/kubernetes/README.md

 username=iamapikey
 password=<container-registry-api-key>

-# IBM api key for the remote engine to use
+# If you are deploying a remote engine for IBM Cloud, this value will be the IBM Cloud api key for the remote engine to use.
+# If you are deploying a remote engine for CP4D, this value will be the CP4D Cluster account login api key of the target cluster for the remote engine to use.
+Go to "Profile and settings" when logged in to get your api key for the connection.
 api_key=<api-key>

-# the CP4D service id username for the remote engine to use with api key
+# If you are specifically deploying a remote engine for CP4D, the CP4D service id username of the target cluster for the remote engine to use with api key
 service_id=cpadmin

 # the project ID that will be using this remote engine